Planet Earth is Blue, and There’s Nothing I Can Do…

 In addition to a detailed tour of the exhibition’s key features, the film included tons of back-story and insights from curators Victoria Broackes and Geoffrey Marsh who serve as onscreen hosts and narrators.
 And let me tell you, they know their shit.
 One of my favorite parts of the film is a viewing and explanation of extensive, illustrated storyboards that Bowie created for a film to be based on the Diamond Dogs album.
 It is unreal.
 You’ll also hear conversations with exhibit-goer-fans, and commentary about Bowie’s far-reaching influence with pop taste-makers such as Pulp’s Jarvis Cocker and fashion designer Kansai Yamamoto, who created the iconic costumes from the Aladdin Sane tour that you’ve been looking at in photos for years.

 Everybody who loved him has a David Bowie Story, but I was never so fortunate as to meet him in person or even interview him over the phone, and the only time I saw Bowie play live was when he toured with Nine Inch Nails; a show which I recall absolutely nothing about.
-So, my story is to recommend these films to you if you have not yet seen them.
+So, my story is to recommend watching these two films, if you have not yet seen them.
 David is gone now, and all we have are our shared memories of him and a life well-lived.
-RIP.
+Godspeed.